-In some EEc countries there exists, side by side with the creditors' meeting, a more limited committee comprising only some of the creditors.
-In Germany this is called the "Gläubigerausschuss", in Italy the "Comitato dei Creditori" and in the Netherlands the "Commissie uit de schuldeisers".
-The functions of these various committees do not correspond on all points and these disparities necessarily affect the powers and functions of the authorities administering the bankruptcy.
+In some EEC countries there exists, side by side with the creditors' meeting, a more limited committee comprising only some of the creditors.
+In the Federal Republic of Germany this is called the Gläubigerausschuß, in Italy the Comitato dei creditori and in the Netherlands the Commissie uit de schuldeisers.
+The functions of these various committees do not correspond on all points, and these disparities necessarily affect the powers and functions of the authorities administering the bankruptcy.